thomasalbuquerque/portfolio-thomas-albuquerque/README.md

     - [@fortawesome/free-solid-svg-icons](https://www.npmjs.com/package/@fortawesome/free-solid-svg-icons)
 ## Installation

-To begin, make sure you have Node.js with npm installed on your system.
-If you don't have them, please refer to the [official documentation](https://nodejs.org/en/download) for instructions on how to install them.
+To begin, make sure you have Node.js 18.x or newer installed on your system.
+If you don't have it, please refer to the [official documentation](https://nodejs.org/en/docs) for instructions on how to install it.

 Next, follow the steps below: